 Outside the Office

 I truly believe in community service and paying it forward.
 Recently, I have had the chance to travel internationally on various missions and provide dental services to people in need.
-I’ve participated in at least four missions, and each one is as fulfilling as the previous one.
+I’ve participated in at least five missions, and each one is as fulfilling as the previous one.
 Each mission has provided an opportunity to apply my skills and techniques to a completely different world.

 There’s an excerpt from J.D.
 Salinger’s The Catcher in the Rye that goes: